Understanding Tokenomics

 -

 Pecu Novus: There will only ever be 1 billion Pecu Novus coins (PECU) in existence.
-This limited supply is one of the factors that makes PECU a valuable asset.
+This limited supply is one of the factors that makes PECU a valuable asset along side the innovation.

 -